All Of It

 March 10, 1948, Ben Gurion and other Zionist political and military leaders met in Tel Aviv and adopted Plan Dalet, what Pappé calls a “blueprint for ethnic cleansing,” including “laying siege to and bombarding villages and population centers, setting fire to and demolishing homes, and planting bombs in the rubble to prevent the expelled inhabitants from returning.”
 Ben Gurion’s July 18, 1948 diary entry reads, “We must do everything to ensure they never return.”

-May 14, 1948, Israel declared itself a state, and the simmering conflict between Jews and Arabs inside Palestine burst into a full-blown war.
-Arab armies from Jordan, Syria and Egypt poured in, and so a myth was born, a Jewish David against an Arab Goliath trying to “drive all Jews into the sea.”
+May 14, 1948, Israel declared itself a state, and the simmering conflict between Jews and Arabs inside Palestine burst into a full-blown war, Arab armies from Jordan, Syria and Egypt on one side, Israel on the other, and so a myth was born, a Jewish David against an Arab Goliath trying to “drive all Jews into the sea.”

 Myth indeed.
 Jordan’s Hashemite King Abdullah was actually there to prevent his bitter rival, Hajj Amin al-Husseini, the Grand Mufti of Jerusalem, from creating a Palestinian state, and to annex the West Bank in the bargain, Syria was there to thwart Abdullah, and Egypt wanted the Gaza Strip.